bushfireio/pages/privacy.md

 # Privacy Policy

-__Updated: 05 April 2020__
+__Updated: 27 August 2021__

-Bushfireio Pty Ltd (hereinafter ‘Bushfireio’) is a company incorporated within Australia and we are therefore subject to Australian laws.
+Disaster Science Pty Ltd (hereinafter 'Disaster Science') is a company incorporated within Australia and we are therefore subject to Australian laws.

 We are a ‘small business operator’ within the meaning of the *Privacy Act 1988 (Cth)*.
 This means the requirements of the *Privacy Act 1988 (Cth)* do not apply to us.
 Despite this, we take our moral responsibility relating to privacy seriously and have set forth our Privacy Policy below.